Crimes Against Humanity and War Crimes Act (S.C. 2000, c. 24) [Link]

 The CBC Said it Best

-Persons and networks of influence, and also organized criminal groups like the framework detailed here, make copious use of symbolism and dog whistles (a verbal form of symbolism) when the interests expressed are antagonistic to their outward posture.
+Persons and networks of influence, and also organized criminal groups like those detailed (here) , make copious use of symbolism and dog whistles (a verbal form of symbolism) in circumstances where discretion is desired.
 Media might show a disproportionate interest in such symbolism, but the same principle applies.
-The same forms a basis for taxonomic classification methods, which rely on an epistemology of coherence.
-Soft power requires a mode of actual power.
+The same forms a basis for the taxonomic classification methods used in the criminal analysis page, which rely on an epistemology of coherence.
+Soft power implies a mode of actual power.

 I am Not a Digital Content Creator, Nor a Deepfake Artist.